Randolph Mantooth: Firefighter/EMS advocate and spokesperson

-He serves as a spokesperson for the International Association of Firefighters (IAFF) on Health and Safety.
+Mantooth serves as a spokesperson for the International Association of Firefighters (IAFF) on Health and Safety.
 He has been honored over the years with numerous awards and recognition, most recently the James O. Page Award of Excellence from the International Association of Fire Chiefs (IAFC), EMS section.
-He is a lifetime member of the National Association of Emergency Medical Technicians (NAEMT) and a lifetime member of the Washington D.C.-based Advocates for EMS.
+He is a lifetime member of the National Association of Emergency Medical Technicians (NAEMT) and a lifetime member of the Washington, D.C.-based Advocates for EMS.
 He "accepts the accolades with gracious deference to those he considers our true heroes".
 Mantooth serves as honorary chairman and spokesperson for the non-profit County of Los Angeles Fire Museum Association.

-Mantooth's work as an advocate for firefighters and EMT also extended to the Native peoples.
-In May 2012, he filmed an Emergency Preparedness video to be distributed to tribal leaders with Monte Fronk in Minnesota at the Mille Lacs Ojibwe Reservation.
+Mantooth's work as an advocate for firefighters and EMTs also extended to Native American peoples.
+In May 2012, he filmed an Emergency Preparedness video with Monte Fronk in Minnesota at the Mille Lacs Ojibwe Reservation to be distributed to tribal leaders.
 The project was funded through a public health education grant through the University of Minnesota.
-Mantooth served as a moderator recently in a project done in conjunction with the Los Angeles County Fire Museum, Pioneers of Paramedicine, and is an effort to document and record the history of the paramedicine program.
-Originally filmed in 2001, with additional scenes filmed in 2013, this features discussions with four doctors: Eugene Nagel, M.D. from Miami; Leonard Cobb, M.D., Seattle; J. Michael Criley, M.D., Los Angeles; and Walter Graf, M.D., in Los Angeles.
-These doctors pioneered the idea of mobile medicine and paramedics based on early ideas in Northern Ireland and Russia.
+Mantooth served as a moderator in a project done in conjunction with the Los Angeles County Fire Museum, called Pioneers of Paramedicine, which was an effort to document and record the history of the paramedicine program.
+Originally filmed in 2001, with additional scenes filmed in 2013, this featured discussions with four doctors: Eugene Nagel, M.D. from Miami; Leonard Cobb, M.D., Seattle; J. Michael Criley, M.D., Los Angeles; and Walter Graf, M.D., in Los Angeles.
+These doctors pioneered the idea of mobile pre-hospital medicine and paramedics based on early ideas in Northern Ireland and Russia.